Join our newsletter for updates and exclusive content!

 The most common battery chemistry types for camper vans are Lead Acid and Lithium Ion.

-Although Lead Acid batteries are cheaper up front for the same usable capacity, with shorter lifespans and added weight there is no reason not to go with lithium batteries in your camper van.
+Although Lead Acid batteries are cheaper up front for the same usable capacity, they have shorter lifespans and much heavier weights.
+We truly believe there is no reason not to go with lithium batteries in your camper van.
 Your camper van electrical system will be cheaper in the long run even though the upfront cost will be greater.

 Lead Acid Batteries